pchunduri6/rag-demystified/blog.md

 1. **Query sensitivity** - The biggest challenge that we observed with these systems is the query sensitivity.
 The LLMs are extremely sensitive to the user question, and the pipeline fails unexpectedly for several user questions.
 Here are a few example failure cases that we encountered:
     - **Incorrect sub-queries** - The LLM sometimes generates incorrect sub-queries.
 For example, *"Which city has the highest number of tech companies?"* is broken down into *"What are the tech companies in each city?"* 5 times (once for each city) instead of *"What is the number of tech companies in Toronto?"*, *"What is the number of tech companies in Chicago?"*, etc.
-    - **Incorrect retrieval method** - *"Summarize the positive aspects of Atlanta and Toronto."* results in using the vector retrieval method instead of the summarization retrieval method.
+    - **Incorrect retrieval method** - *"Summarize the positive aspects of Atlanta and Toronto."* results in using the vector retrieval method instead of the summary retrieval method.

 We had to put in significant effort into prompt engineering to get the pipeline to work for each question.
 This is a significant challenge for building robust systems.